 Undergraduate Honors Research Fellowship

 The Undergraduate Honors Research Fellowship in the College of Engineering is designed to enhance undergraduate engineering students’ involvement in research with the expectation that they will be encouraged to pursue a graduate degree in engineering.
 Selected students will receive a $1,000 stipend per semester funded by the faculty mentor or department and the College of Engineering.
+Faculty mentors may fund a maximum of two awards per semester.

 - Applicants are competitively selected by the College of Engineering Honors Committee.